Frequently Asked Questions

 How to Request Access to the NLSY Zip Code and Census tract files and the NLSY97 School Survey Data

 The Bureau of Labor Statistics (BLS) has opportunities available on a limited basis for researchers from colleges and universities, government, and eligible nonprofit organizations to obtain access to BLS data files not available on public-use or geocode files.
-These confidential files are available for use only at the BLS National Office in Washington, DC, on statistical research projects approved by BLS.
-Access to data is subject to the availability of space and resources at BLS.
-These data file include:
+These confidential files are available for use only through the BLS Restricted Data Access program on statistical research projects approved by BLS.
+The files may be accessed at the BLS National Office in Washington, DC or in a Federal Statistical Research Data Center (FSRDC).
+Access to data is subject to the availability of BLS and FSRDC space and resources.
+These data files include:

 The Zip Code and Census Tract files: